Genivia/ugrep/README.md

            -B NUM, --before-context=NUM
                   Print  NUM  lines  of  leading  context  before  matching lines.
                   Places a --group-separator between contiguous groups of matches.
-                  See also the -A and -C options.
+                  See also the -A, -C, and -y options.

            -b, --byte-offset
                   The  offset  in bytes of a matched line is displayed in front of